Lupus and Rib Pain: Causes and 9 Ways To Manage It | MyLupusTeam

 If home remedies aren’t working well to control your rib pain, talk to your health care team about other potential therapies.
 For example, prescription pain relievers, antidepressants, and anti-seizure medications are all sometimes used to treat costochondritis pain.

-One member with costochondritis wrote that their pain is “always worse when lying down, so I just take some prescribed anti-inflammatories before bed and that helps.”
+One MyLupusTeam member with costochondritis wrote that their pain is “always worse when lying down, so I just take some prescribed anti-inflammatories before bed and that helps.”

 6. Try Prednisone Treatments

 Corticosteroids such as prednisone may help lessen rib pain caused by inflammation.
+If prescribed, your doctor will likely warn you about the serious side effects of taking these drugs long term.

 Another agreed: “A little prednisone helped a lot.”